-The U.S. Environmental Protection Agency (EPA) hereby approves these seven acid impaired lakes TMDLs (dated September, 2004).
-EPA has determined that the seven TMDLs meet the requirements of §303(d) of the Clean Water Act (CWA), and of EPA's implementing regulations (40 CFR Part 130).
-Enclosed is a copy of our approval documentation.
+The U.S. Environmental Protection Agency (EPA) hereby approves Vermont's August, 2012 Two Acid Impaired Lakes TMDLs, submitted with a cover letter dated August 29, 2012.
+EPA has determined that these TMDLs meet the requirements of §303(d) of the Clean Water Act (CWA) and of EPA's implementing regulations (40 CFR Part 130).
+A copy of our approval documentation is enclosed.

-I commend you and your staff for your good work on these TMDLs.
-My staff and I look forward to continued cooperation with the VT DEC in exercising our shared responsibility of implementing the requirements of §303(d) of the CWA.
+Thank you again for your submittal.
+My staff and I look forward to continued cooperation with VTDEC in exercising our shared responsibility of implementing the requirements under Section 303(d) of the CWA.